-Yesterday Microsoft and Adobe made available their monthly scheduled security updates.
+Today Microsoft and Adobe made available their expected monthly security updates.

-Separately Adobe made available four security bulletins to updates for the following products:
+Also today Adobe issued two security bulletins for the following products:

 The priority ratings are explained in this link.
-Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin (the link includes “April” in the URL but it is not a typo) as appropriate and apply the recommended updates.
-Google Chrome users should have the updated version installed automatically later this week (if not already available).
+Depending on which version of Flash Player you have, please review the Adobe security bulletin or Microsoft bulletin as appropriate and apply the recommended updates.
+Google Chrome users will have the updated version installed automatically later this week.

 If you use any of the above-mentioned Adobe products, please review the security bulletins linked to above and apply the necessary updates.
-As per the established process the Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.
+As always the Flash update should be installed as soon as possible since exploit kits (defined) tend to take advantage of newly disclosed vulnerabilities very quickly.

 You can monitor the availability of security updates for most your software from the following websites (among others) or use Secunia PSI:

 US Computer Emergency Readiness Team (CERT) (please see the “Information on Security Updates” heading of the “Protecting Your PC” page):